-For the PhD and SJD at the ANU College of Law we generally require a bachelor's degree with first or upper second class honours, usually in law, from an Australian university.
+For the PhD at the ANU College of Law we generally require a bachelor's degree with first or upper second class honours, usually in law, from an Australian university.
 For the MPhil at the ANU College of Law we generally require a bachelor's degree with an overall grade of Distinction or higher, usually in law, from an Australian university.

 As an exception to these general rules, admission may be possible on the basis of (i) an academic qualification equivalent or superior to the general requirements, as determined by the Director of Higher Degree Research in consultation with the HDR admissions group (as one example, a completed Masters in Law (LLM) from an Australian university with a strong Distinction average (70+%) and with a research component) or (ii) a combination of academic qualifications and relevant professional experience equivalent or superior to the general requirements, as determined by the Director of Higher Degree Research in consultation with the HDR admissions group.

 Further formal information may be found at the ANU central website.

 You must demonstrate an adequate standard of English before you can be accepted for admission.
 Applicants should look at the ANU policies setting out the English Language Admission Requirements for Students: look closely at the Accepted English Language Tests for the scores required for Graduate Law programs (there is a helpful table).

 The ANU policy website is your authoritative guide to a range of relevant language tests, but to give you some indication, we will be looking for:

 - Academic IELTS: An overall score of 6.5 with a minimum of 6.0 in each component of the test.